 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.”– Ralph Waldo Emerson

-9. I shall talk health, happiness and prosperity to every person I meet.
+9. I talk health, happiness and prosperity to every person I meet.

 “There are persons so radiant, so genial, so kind, so pleasure-bearing, that you instinctively feel in their presence that they do you good, whose coming into a room is like the bringing of a lamp there.” — Henry Ward Beecher

-10. I shall serve goodness every day by even the smallest act of courtesy and kindness.
+10. I serve goodness every day with acts of courtesy and kindness.

 “My religion is very simple.
 My religion is kindness.” — The Dalai Lama

-11. I shall make my home sacred space.
+11. I make my home my sacred space.

 “Home interprets heaven.” – Charles Henry Parkhurst

-12. I shall live in a constant state of gratitude for everything that has been given me.
+12. I live in a constant state of gratitude for everything that has been given me.

 “Gratitude should not be just a reaction to getting what you want, but an all-the-time gratitude, the kind where you notice the little things and where you constantly look for the good, even in unpleasant situations.
 Start bringing gratitude to your experiences, instead of waiting for a positive experience in order to feel grateful.” — Marelisa Fábrega

-13. I shall celebrate life every day in some way.
-I shall make happiness and play a priority.
+13. I celebrate life every day by making happiness and play a priority.

 “A philosophy of life: I’m an adventurer, looking for treasure.”– Paolo Coehlo